CERT-hr/ESXI-Ransomware-Removal-FlowChart/technical_analysis/README.md

 # Notes

 - This is the first (quick) version of the analysis.
+- This refers to 2 original files attached in this folder
 - Please contact us via MM or at fomazic@cert.hr for all the changes you'd like to make or code you'd like to ask about.

 # Summary